New wheelchair is coming for Harrisburg man who had his wheelchair stolen

 "That chair will help me a whole lot," said Williams who added "when I get my chair I'll have my freedom back."

-Williams said a woman contacted him offering to help him get a new chair after the $2,000 one he had was taken on August 18 after he said he put the chair on charge outside a gas station at 7th and McLay.
+Williams said a woman contacted him and offered to help him get a new chair after the $2,000 wheelchair he had was taken on August 18.

+Williams said he had put his chair on charge outside a gas station at 7th and McLay.
 Williams had gone inside the store, and came out to find it missing.

+"My wife and a friend, they didn't want to be on camera so they're making us do it," said Spyder of Infamous Ryders MC, who gathered a group of his fellow bikers at his wife's request to carry the chair to Williams' front door.

+"It started as a post on Facebook.
+We heard that a good dude was riding around and somebody stole his chair," Spyder said.
+Spyder said his wife launched a go fund me page which raised enough to purchase the new chair.

 "I have bad legs and I have a bad back," said WIlliams, who said he's been passing the time playing cards, watching TV, and pinning his hope on a promise that a new chair would be given to him.
 "I couldn't go anywhere.
 So, that was my bed."

-That promise to get Williams a new chair, fulfilled on Thursday.
+The promise to get Williams a new chair was fulfilled on Thursday.

 "I want to thank her and I want to thank everybody for helping me," said Williams.